statiagov/gesmew/guides/content/user/shipments/shipping_methods.md

 #### Categories

-Some shipping methods may only apply to certain types of products in your store, regardless of where those items are being shipped.
+Some shipping methods may only apply to certain types of establishments in your store, regardless of where those items are being shipped.
 You may only want to send over-sized items via UPS Ground, for example, and not via USPS Priority.
 The options shown in the "Categories" section correspond to the [Shipping Categories](shipping_categories) you set up in an earlier section of this guide series.

 ![Shipping Method Categories](/images/user/shipments/shipping_method_categories.jpg)